cloudpassage/td_connections/README.md

 | HALO_API_VERSION | HALO EndPoint Version | v1 |

 ## How to run the tool (stand-alone):
-The following commands are for running the mapping script.
+To run the script follow the below steps.

-1. Navigate to the app folder that contains module "runner.py", and run it
+1. Navigate to the app folder that contains module "runner_with_inputs.py", and run it

     `cd td_connections/app`